notlab/minimal-mistakes/_posts/2017-02-02-conways-big-picture.md

   - combinatorics
 ---

+In this note we briefly describe the combinatorial/diagrammatic "big picture" framework introduced by J.H.
+Conway in his paper
+*Understanding groups like* \\(\Gamma_0(N)\\).
+Conway's big picture can be used to understand the structure of sets of commensurable lattices in the plane (amongst other things).

 ### Background

 In what follows we always assume \\(\omega_1, \omega_2 \in \mathbb{C}\\) are linearly indepenent over \\(\mathbb{R}\\).